nodejsgithubuser/nodejsgithubuser.github.io/README.md

 [Website Link](https://fathomless-wave-52759.herokuapp.com)
 [Git Repo](https://github.com/nodejsgithubuser/imagesharingsite)
 Image hosting website implemented using Node/Express middleware and the Sharp Node.js module for image processing.
-Uses MongoDB/Mongoose to store image URLs and comments and a REST API on the back-end for access to data.
+Uses MongoDB/Mongoose for storage and a REST API on the back-end for access to data.
 Uses AWS S3 and CloudFront for image storage and distribution.

 ---

 [Website Link](https://damp-hollows-32652.herokuapp.com)
 [Git Repo](https://github.com/nodejsgithubuser/chatserver)
 Real-time chat web application implemented using the Socket.IO library (which uses WebSockets for communication) on the server and client sides.
-Uses an embedded key-value database (LevelDB) on the backend for storage.
+Uses MongoDB for remote storage.